somefoolouthere/audacity-macros/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# Description
+## Description

 A clear and concise description of what the bug is.

-# Reproduction Steps
+## Reproduction Steps

 1. Make a numbered list with steps on how to reproduce this problem.

-# Expected behavior
+## Expected Behavior

-If needed, a clear and concise description of what you expected to happen.
-Otherwise, remove this section.
+A clear and concise description of what you expected to happen.

+## Actual Behavior

+A clear and concise description of what actually happened.

-# Screenshots
+## Screenshots

-If applicable, add screenshots to help explain your problem.
-Otherwise, remove this section.
+Add screenshots to help explain your problem. **Remove this section if not needed.**

-# Workarounds
+## Workarounds

-If any, share any workarounds to this problem.
-Otherwise, remove this section.
+Share any workarounds to this problem. **Remove this section if not needed.**

-# Additional Info
+## Additional Info

-If needed, add any other context/information about the problem here.
-Otherwise, remove this section.
+Add any other context/information about the problem here. **Remove this section if not needed.**